bcwan/Cryptochain/README.md

 * [Inspiration](#inspiration)

 ## General info
-Cryptocurrency built with JavaScript and front-end tools like React and Redux.
+A cryptocurrency built with JavaScript and front-end tools like React and Redux.

 [Live Link]()